 Some insurance companies offer a discount on household cover for members of a Scheme.

 Residents who notice anything suspicious should, in an emergency, call the police on 999.
 If less urgent, telephone 101.
 (Be patient when ringing this number as there may be a delay if the operators are particularly busy.)
-Alternatively, the Street or Village Co-ordinator should be informed and appropriate action can be decided upon.
+Alternatively, the Village Co-ordinator could be contacted and appropriate action can be decided upon.

 There is a fine line between “snooping” and sensible observation, but areas with an active Neighbourhood Watch Scheme have shown a reduction in burglaries and thefts.
 Any queries about the village scheme should be addressed to: